 Sarcasm aside, it doesn’t seem as though the pharmaceutical industry is very motivated to address this issue.
 Presumably there is a business case for this, although at first glance it would seem that the best way to make money is to actually sell the product.
 While I’m not strongly anti-Pharma overall, the frequency at which drug shortages are occurring has a rather unpleasant smell to it.

-Drug shortages impact health conditions across the spectrum, but I think the potential impact of psychiatric medication shortages is quite high.
+Manufacturer shortages of medications impact health conditions across the spectrum, but I think the potential impact of psychiatric medication shortages is quite high.
 Medications are often grouped into classes based on their mechanism of action, such as selective serotonin reuptake inhibitors (SSRIs).
 For some classes of medication, a person can switch between drugs in the same class without much difficulty.
 It’s not that simple with psychiatric meds.
 Someone might respond well to one SSRI, but have poor effect and considerable side effects with another.
 For some psychiatric medications, like bupropion, mirtazapine, and lithium, there are no other medications that have exactly the same mechanism of action.

 Aside from hoping that our meds won’t be shorted, there’s not a lot we can do.
 If you hear about a shortage, coverage issues can make it hard to follow the example of Elaine on Seinfeld in her quest to buy up every remaining Today sponge from every pharmacy in the area.
 I don’t know what the answer, but I think our national health regulators need to lean on Big Pharma a little harder than they’re doing right now.